VH1 Behind the Music: Go-Go's Collection

-VH1 Behind the Music: Go-Go's Collection is the Go-Go's third compilation album, released in 2000, on the Interscope Records label.
-It contains previously released songs from the band, including all of their singles, except "He's So Strange", originally on their second album, the 1982 Vacation, plus a number of stand-out tracks, and one non-album B-side, "Speeding", also recorded during the Vacation sessions.
+VH1 Behind the Music: Go-Go's Collection is the third compilation album by American rock band the Go-Go's, released in 2000 by Interscope Records to coincide with the band's Behind the Music episode.
+It contains previously released songs from the band's first three studio albums, and one non-album B-side ("Speeding", recorded during the sessions for their second album, 1982's Vacation).

 The compilation album was released a year before the group definitively reunited for their comeback studio album God Bless the Go-Go's, which was released in 2001.